-Last year, Wharton didn’t change its essays after years of shrinking its application.
-This year it’s steady state, at least in terms of the essay questions.
-However, Wharton has made significant changes to its recommendations.
+Last year Wharton introduced a new format for its recommendations and is continuing with its recommendation experiment.
 It asks recommenders to choose from two lists of positive adjectives the three that best describe the applicant.
-In addition, Wharton asks recommenders for two examples – one demonstrating fit with Wharton and one showing the candidate’s career potential.
+In addition, the Wharton MBA application asks recommenders for two examples – one demonstrating fit with Wharton and one showing the candidate’s career potential.
 The intention of this experiment is to see if the recommendations can be more predictive both of success in the Wharton program and in the one’s career.

-In discussion at last year’s AIGAC conference, then admissions director Frank DeVecchis acknowledged that on some level “recommendation” or “evaluation” are misnomers for what Wharton is looking for from the people asked to provide “recommendation.”
+In discussion at last year’s AIGAC conference, then admissions director Frank DeVecchis acknowledged that on some level the words “recommendation” or “evaluation” are misnomers for what Wharton is looking for from the people asked to provide “a recommendation.”
 They are looking for insight into your character.
 Not a recommendation or an evaluation.

 What do you hope to gain professionally from the Wharton MBA?
 (500 words maximum)

 This question is exclusively “professional.”
 What do you want to do professionally that you can’t do now and that a Wharton MBA will help you do?
 What “soft” and “hard” skills do you hope to acquire at Wharton?
 How will a Wharton MBA – the education, the credential, and the experience – help you achieve your dreams?

 As with most MBA goals questions, Wharton wants to see how you plan to connect your Wharton education to your future.
 Keep in mind that Wharton has an incredibly rich curriculum.
 How will you take advantage of its premier offerings to prepare yourself to realize your vision?

 To answer this question well, you need to have professional direction and you need to know which of Wharton’s myriad resources make it perfect as the next stop on your professional journey.